Hidden Cost of Randomized Smoothing: THEORETICAL CHARACTERIZATION OF THE SHRINKING PHENOMENON

 \subsection{Semi-bounded Decision Region}

 In this section, we discuss the case when the decision region is semi-bounded and is not a half-space.
-Formally, we say a decision region is semi-bounded and shrinks according to the following definition: \begin{definition}[Unbounded Decision Regions] If for any ball there exists at least one point in the decision regions that reside outside the ball, then we call these decision regions unbounded decision regions. \end{definition}

-\begin{definition}[Semi-bounded Decision Regions] For an unbounded decision region, if there exists any half-space $\mathcal{H}$ (decided by a hyperplane) that contains the unbounded decision region, then we call it semi-bounded decision region.
+Formally, we say a decision region is semi-bounded and shrinks according to the following definitions: \begin{definition}[Semi-bounded Decision Regions] If a decision region is not bounded and there exists a half-space $\mathcal{H}$ (decided by a hyperplane) that contains the unbounded decision region, then we call it semi-bounded decision region.
 We say a semi-bounded decision region is bounded in $v$-direction if there $\exists k\in\mathbb{R}/\infty$ such that for $\forall x\in\mathcal{D}$, $v^{T}x<k$. \end{definition}

-An illustrative example of semi-bounded decision regions is shown as Figure~\ref{fig:semi_bounded}, where we have $3$ clusters of data points denoting three different classes' data and their decision regions.
-Here we specifically concern the decision region of class 1.
-From Figure~\ref{fig:semi_bounded}, one can see that the Gaussian-smoothed decision region of class 1 is also semi-bounded.
-We give the formal statement as the following corollary and its proof is given in the appendix.
+An illustrative example of semi-bounded decision regions is shown as Figure~\ref{fig:ori_circular}, where we have $3$ clusters of data points denoting three different classes' data and their decision regions.
+Observing the change in the decision region of class 1, we define ``shrinking'' as